Pioneering Growth Equity Since 1980

 General Atlantic was founded as a direct investment entity to make large minority investments in growth companies, with a focus on computer software and services.
 At the time, there were only two forms of private investments: venture capital and leveraged buyouts.

 The founding General Atlantic team saw an opportunity to take a thematic approach: identify the sectors likely to produce significant growth and the leading companies in those sectors, and partner with management to accelerate growth.

 Over time, General Atlantic has broadened its global reach by first investing in Europe in the late 1980s and then entering the region in the late 1990s, opening offices in China and India in the early 2000s, Brazil in 2008, and Southeast Asia in 2011 and, most recently, Jakarta in 2019.
-Today, GA is a global growth equity platform, investing across four sectors – Technology, Consumer, Financial Services and Healthcare – with the same mission as when it first began.
+Today, GA is a global growth equity platform, investing across five sectors – Consumer, Financial Services, Healthcare, Life Sciences and Technology – with the same mission as when it first began.